NAVIGATING HUNTINGTON′S DISEASE: LATEST RESEARCH, SUPPORT, TREATMENTS, AND MORE

 Medications

 Huntington’s Disease medication targets specific symptoms and often includes antidepressants and antipsychotics.
-Tetrabenazine and deutetrabenazine are the most commonly prescribed for chorea[4].
+Tetrabenazine and deutetrabenazine are vesicular monoamine transporter 2 (VMAT2) inhibitors, commonly used to treat chorea.
+These medications work by depleting dopamine in the brain, reducing involuntary, jerky movements.
+Deutetrabenazine is a modified version with a longer duration of action and potentially fewer side effects compared to tetrabenazine[4].
 Side effects can include sedation, weight gain, nausea, or worsening of cognitive function.

 It is important to consult with a qualified neurologist about the best prescriptions for the patient’s unique needs and to go for checkups when symptoms intensify or new symptoms develop.